oraclebase/vagrant/ai/ollama/README.md

 "prompt": "In less than 50 words, what is Star Trek about?"
 }'

-# Non-streaming, and using Oracle Linux Bot.
+# Non-streaming, and using Short Answer Bot.
 Scope restricted by ModelFile
 curl http://localhost:11434/api/generate -d '{
-"model": "oracle-linux-bot",
+"model": "short-answer-bot",
 "prompt": "In less than 50 words, what is Star Trek about?", "stream": false
 }'